superstarlifter/doc/docs/how_to/filter.md

 **To filter by including or excluding:**
 1. Right click in the grid on the field you'd like to filter
-2. Select from the dropbown
+2. Select from the dropdown

 <img src="../assets/include.png"  style="width:200px" class="border"></img>